-Therapy and counseling are types of treatment to improve your mental well-being.
-These treatments can help people who are experiencing emotional or behavior problems, or people who have a mental health disorder.
-Therapy is sometimes called psychotherapy (say: sike-o-ther-apy) or talk therapy.
-If you are taking medication for a mental health disorder, therapy will usually improve the results you are get from the medicine.
+Professional therapy and counseling can improve your mental wellness.
+This therapy can help people who are experiencing emotional or behavioral problems.
+Also, it can help people who have a mental health disorder.
+Therapy is sometimes called psychotherapy or talk therapy.
+Many times, therapy is used in combination with prescription medicine to treat a mental health disorder.
+Therapy will usually improve the results you get from the medicine.

-Some people may not want professional therapy or counseling because they feel ashamed of their problems.
-Others may believe that therapy and counseling are for seriously mentally ill or “crazy” people only.
-But this is not true.
+Some people do not want professional therapy or counseling.
+They feel ashamed of their problems.
+Others believe therapy and counseling are for seriously mentally ill or “crazy” people.
+However, this is not true.
 Don’t let shame and fear stop you from getting the help you need.
-Good mental health is part of your overall health and well-being.
+Good mental health is part of your overall health and wellness.

 Therapy can help treat a variety of problems.
-Some common reasons why people seek therapy include:
+Some common reasons people seek therapy include: